jesslns/CV/README.md

 ## Jessica Ngai Sui Leung

-A former water engineer who is enrolled in London's leading software development bootcamp.
+A former water engineer who aspires to be a full stack developer and is enrolled in London's leading software development bootcamp.
 I have participated in a range of master planning projects as a team and performed data analysis individually.
 As a water engineer, I have enjoyed formulating environmental strategies, but the use of modelling packages do not give me the same sense of satisfaction if I were the person who develop the programme.

 Upon completing Makers Academy bootcamp, I will be equipped with software engineering skills that can combine with my creativity in developing solutions to tricky problems.

 ## Skills

-#### Problem Solving
+#### Analytical and Problem Solving

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+I wrote numerical models with Matlab and Python regularly during my university studies.
+My job as an environmental consultant required data processing and formulating water resources management strategies for urban planning projects.

-- Experience
+-
 - Achievements
 - Evidence

-#### Another Skill
+#### Adaptability

+Collaborate with various department to formulate inter-disciplinary strategies to achieve sustainable urban development.
 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - I achieved A during my work at B (job, or otherwise)